Clinical Experience

 Level II

 Level II fieldwork occurs after completing didactic coursework and consists of two full-time placements.
-MSOT and OTD students are immersed for twelve weeks, while the OTA clinical experience spans eight weeks to fulfill their requirements.
+MSOT and OTD students are immersed for twelve weeks, while the OTA student Level II experience spans for eight weeks.
 Students partake in experiential learning under the supervision of a licensed clinician in traditional and/or emerging settings, consistent with the program’s curricular design.
 During their experience, students deliver occupational therapy services to clients with occupational performance deficits while developing evaluation and intervention skills.
-In addition to hands-on skills, Level II fieldwork supports the student’s development of skills, attitudes, values, and professionalism that enable safe, ethical, occupation-based practice and preparation for entry-level occupational therapy.
-Upon completion of both placements, the student is expected to function as an entry-level therapist, responsible for the design and implementation of therapy sessions while carrying a full caseload of clients.
+In addition to hands-on skills, Level II fieldwork supports the student’s development of skills, attitudes, values, and professionalism that enable safe, ethical, occupation-based practice and preparation for entry into the profession as an occupational therapy practitioner.
+Upon completion of both placements, the student is expected to function as an entry-level therapist, responsible for the design and implementation of therapy services while carrying a full caseload of clients.

 Fieldwork Settings Include: